vincenttouzet/UrlOpener/README.md

 // default values are:
 $config = array(
     'USE_CURL' => false, // set to true to use curl instead of file_get_contents
-    'USE_IP' => false, // if you want to make requests from a specific IP 'COOKIE_FILE' => null, // if you want to store cookies into a file, give the file name );
+    'USE_IP' => false, // if you want to make requests from a specific IP, give the ip address to use 'COOKIE_FILE' => null, // if you want to store cookies into a file, give the file name );